digital-preservation/PRONOM_Research/Resources/Starter_Pack.md

 If your file is neither in the PRONOM database nor identifying as it should be using the software then it will need a new entry.
 Follow the steps ahead as proposed.
 There is an exception to this rule.
 If your file identifies unexpectedly as a ZIP or OLE2 file then there is a possibility it is a container file.
 See the next section **Types of Identification in PRONOM**.

 If your file can be found in the PRONOM database but is not identifying using the software then there is a good chance that the signature needs improving or there is a missing file extension.
-Follow the steps ahead and research your file format, however, try and work out what the differences are between what is in the PRONOM entry and in your files.
+You should stick to the stages ahead but as you do so try and work out what the differences are between what is in the PRONOM entry and in your files.
 See if you can investigate what has gone wrong.
-To help take a look at the method by which it is identifying (Signature, Container or Extension).
+To do so it will help to take a look at the method by which it is identifying (Signature, Container or Extension).

 If your file identifies correctly but also identifies as other file types then it has the characteristics of two or more signatures in the database.
 Take a look at how it is identifying.
 If it is by Extension then there is very little we can do (though do tell us about it and jump ahead to the **GO!** section if you think it is important).
 However if it is by Signature or Container see if you can investigate why your file may identify as both types by following the steps ahead.
 Is there a way that one signature can be improved so that this doesn’t happen?
 Should one signature be given a priority over the other (so that if it identifies as both only one appears)?